zdtan/EjsS-2mass_spring_projectile/_ejs_README.txt

 A simulation directory also contains a _metadata.txt file that you can inspect to get machine-generated information about the simulation and the different files contained in it.

-The simulation ZIP file can also be run on tablets using the EjsS Reader App available in Apple iTunes and in the Google Play store.
+The simulation ZIP file can also be run on tablets using the EJS Reader App available in Apple iTunes and in the Google Play store.